christianAermes/Wikipedia-Viewer/README.md

 ## What I learned
 * Basic CSS styling
 * Handling an API call with jquery
-* Working with an the wikipedia API
+* Working with the wikipedia API